waysidemapping/waysidemapping.org/_source/_projects/nova-scotia-scenic-routes.md

 [OpenStreetMap Americana](https://americanamap.org) is working to recreate the look and feel of North American paper highways maps using OSM data.
 Rendering highway shield icons along road routes is central to the cartography.

 While numbered routes have extensive coverage in OSM, scenic routes tend to be undermapped.
 In fact, at the time of this work, Americana could only differentiate routes based on their `ref` tags, meaning unnumbered routes were not supported.
-Spurred in part by this N ova Scotia scenic route case, the Americana team built `name` selection into the shield rendering stack.
+Spurred in part by this Nova Scotia scenic route case, the Americana team built `name` selection into the shield rendering stack.
 This feature unlocked support for all kinds of niche, unnumbered road routes.

 You can check out the live results over [on americanamap.org](https://americanamap.org/#map=12.29/45.64218/-61.4356).